• Skip to main content

 Make meatballs

-- Take a large bowl, add the chopped onion, grated garlic, turmeric, salt and pepper and the ground beef.
+• In a large bowl, add the chopped onion, grated garlic, turmeric, salt, pepper and ground beef.

 Prepare the Cabbage mixture